Trust Attorney Carlsbad

 When a trust is in place, you avoid:

-A revocable trust also is called a revocable living trust, or just a living trust.
+- Revocable Trust/Revocable Living Trust: A revocable trust is also referred to as a revocable living trust, or just a living trust.
 It is the primary estate planning document in any effective estate plan.
 It clearly defines your wishes regarding your assets, dependents and heirs.
-You identify a trustee, which is similar to an executor of a will, to act on your behalf in the event of your death or you become unable to handle your own legal affairs.
+You identify a trustee, which is similar to an executor of a will, to act on your behalf in the event that become unable to handle your own legal affairs or pass away.
 Revocable trusts can be changed at any time.

-This type of ironclad trust cannot be changed accept in isolated circumstances.
+- Irrevocable Trust: This type of ironclad trust cannot be changed except in isolated circumstances.
 Those who seek this type of trust sometimes work in professions that leave them vulnerable to lawsuits, so they enter into irrevocable trusts to protect their assets.
-This type of trust also is used to minimize estate taxes.
+This type of trust is used to minimize estate taxes.

-This trust provides a way for funds to be held on a discretionary basis.
+- Asset Protection Trust: This trust provides a way for funds to be held on a discretionary basis.
 It is created to protect the assets of high-net-worth individuals in the event of lawsuits, bankruptcy, divorce or other similar financially damaging situations, while enabling the individuals to continue to benefit personally from the assets.
-This type of trust also can protect a home and savings from dwindling as a result of covering the costs of long-term nursing home care.
+This type of trust can protect a home and savings from dwindling as a result of covering the costs of long-term nursing home care.